 Remember – this distance is covered by the £1 fare.

 Jewellery Quarter buses

-Services 8A and 8C (Inner Circle) and 101 from Birmingham City Centre (Colmore Row) and Handsworth serve the Warstone Lane clock in the heart of the Jewellery Quarter (10 minute walk to Newman Brothers).
+Services 8A and 8C (Inner Circle) and 101 from Birmingham City Centre (Colmore Row) and Handsworth serve the Warstone Lane clock in the heart of the Jewellery Quarter (10 minute walk to Coffin Works).

-Services 16 and 74 run along Constitution Hill and Great Hampton Street stopping close to Vyse Street (20 minute walk to Newman Brothers).
+Services 16 and 74 run along Constitution Hill and Great Hampton Street stopping close to Vyse Street (20 minute walk to Coffin Works).

 We also have a special offer – £1.50 off adult admissions at The Coffin Works when you travel by National Express Bus.
 Please complete the form here before you travel to take advantage of this discount!

 We are 6 mins walk along the towpath from Cambrian Wharf where there’s 2 days or 14 days mooring available.
 The closest bridge to the Coffin Works is Islington Place Bridge, which is next to Farmers Bridge Lock 6.